Excerpts from Jim Conrad's

 To me the head looks like it belongs to a gecko or other kind of lizard, but others say it's a snake's head.
 Whoever the head looks like, the fake eyes, nostrils and wide mouth could be disconcerting to any predator approaching from the side or front.

 Naturally I sent photos of the caterpillar to Bea in Ontario, who immediately recognized it as a member of the Swallowtail Family, the Papilionidae.
 Starting with that, it wasn't long before she knew we had one of two species: Either it was the caterpillar of the Giant swallowtail, Papilio antimachus, or else of the very similar Thoas Swallowtail, Papilio thoas.
-Since we've identified Thoas Swallowtails here and not Giants, we figured that the caterpillar is that of the Thoas Swallowtail, the adult butterfly of which is at http://www.backyardnature.net/yucatan/mariposa/butt040.jpg.
+Since we've identified Thoas Swallowtails here and not Giants, we figured that the caterpillar is that of the Thoas Swallowtail.

 However, an expert Bea double-checked with in the US thinks that Thoas butterfly caterpillars probably feed on members of the Black Pepper Family, the Piperaceae, while Giant Swallowtail caterpillars feed on citrus, so he's guessing that it's a Giant Swallowtail.
-So, we can only say that it's one of the two species.
+So, we're going with that: Our caterpillar is that of the Giant Swallowtail, PAPILIO ANTIMACHUS.

 When I took the above pictures I didn't know one of the most fascinating facts about this caterpillar.
 That is, in addition to looking like bird poop and a lizard's head, each larva possesses an "osmeterium," which is an orange or reddish, Y-shaped, eversible gland located just behind the head.
 When attacked by small predators such as ants or spiders the caterpillar extrudes the gland so that it looks like an orange or reddish antler, and tries to wipe it against the attacker.
 The osmeteria of older caterpillars contain a highly noxious, pungent chemical that smells like rancid butter.